alvisk/omnilink/PROJECT_SUMMARY.md

-# Omni-Link: On-Device AI Assistant for Android
+# NOMM: Nothing On My Mind - On-Device AI Assistant for Android

 ## Project Overview

-**Omni-Link** is a privacy-focused Android AI assistant that runs entirely on-device using the Cactus SDK for local LLM inference.
+**NOMM (Nothing On My Mind)** is a privacy-focused Android AI assistant that runs entirely on-device using the Cactus SDK for local LLM inference.
 It uses Android's Accessibility Service to see and interact with any app on the phone, enabling voice/text commands to control the device.

 ### Core Value Proposition
 - **100% Private**: All AI processing happens locally on the device